 What is Gibson?

-Gibson is a virtual desktop environment which gives student 24/7 remote access to high-end software previously available only by visiting SEFS computing labs.
+Gibson is a virtual desktop environment which gives students, staff, and faculty 24/7 remote access to high-end software previously available only by visiting SEFS computing labs.

 Who can access Gibson?

 Gibson is currently available to students registered for courses in SEFS.
-Staff and Faculty availability is planned for launch in Fall quarter 2013.
+Staff and Faculty may also use Gibson on an as-needed basis.

 How do I connect?